2017 French riots: Investigation

 The prosecutor of Bobigny opened a criminal investigation for "violences volontaires en réunion par personnes dépositaires de l'autorité publique"(willful violence in a group by persons vested with public authority).

 The Inspection générale de la Police nationale (IGPN) favored the account that the injury to the anal canal was nonintentional, however, the judge in charge of the case placed under examination the policeman who had used his telescopic baton, and placed the other three under examination for aggravated intentional violence.
 The four officers were placed under judicial review, and three were banned from official police activity.
 Minister of the Interior Bruno Le Roux also suspended the four policemen immediately as a precautionary measure.
-Three of the officers involved in the arrest were charged with aggravated assault and the fourth is being investigated for rape.
+Three of the officers involved in the arrest were charged with aggravated assault and the fourth was placed under investigation for rape.

 On 14 February 2017, L'Obs published the testimony of Mohamed K. who says he had been a victim of violence of the same officer who is the primary accused in the Théo case, a week earlier — a policeman nicknamed "Red Beard".
 He said he received numerous blows from this policeman and his colleagues, and had also been the object of racist insults.